 H-4 dependent spouses and children may be granted extensions beyond the six-year period for the same period as the principal spouse or parent.

 We completely understand that this H-1B visa extension process can seem overwhelming and confusing.
 There may be other nuances that pertain to your case specifically not covered in this overview.
-Therefore, it is best to seek the guidance of the experienced immigration attorneys at Sam Shihab & Associates to address any questions you may have about this H-1B visa extension process.
+Therefore, it is best to seek the guidance of the experienced immigration attorneys at Shihab Burke, LLC, Attorneys At Law to address any questions you may have about this H-1B visa extension process.

 Contact us today!
 We are here to help.